romkatv/powerlevel10k/README.md

 the default system fonts.
 The full choice of style options is available only when using [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

-Overwhelmed?
-Try the beautiful and powerful Meslo from Nerd Fonts.
+Try the beautiful and powerful Meslo Nerd Font with extra patches for Powerlevel10k.
 Download these [four ttf files](https://github.com/romkatv/dotfiles-public/tree/master/.local/share/fonts/NerdFonts), double-click on each and press "Install".
 This will make `MesloLGS NF` font available to all applications on your system.
 Configure your terminal to use this font:

-- **iTerm2**: Open *iTerm2 → Preferences → Profiles → Text → Change Font* and set *Family* to `MesloLGS NF`.
+- **iTerm2**: Open *iTerm2 → Preferences → Profiles → Text* and set *Font* to `MesloLGS NF`.
 - **Visual Studio Code**: Open *File → Preferences → Settings*, enter `terminal.integrated.fontFamily` in the search box and set value to `MesloLGS NF`.
 - **Windows Command Prompt**: Use